 Delayed replication can be used for several purposes:

-To protect against user mistakes on the master.
-A DBA can roll back a delayed slave to the time just before the disaster.
+To protect against user mistakes on the source.
+A DBA can roll back a delayed replica to the time just before the disaster.

 SHOW SLAVE STATUS has three fields